simonaturco/simonaturco.github.io/_portfolio/MRI_radiomics_genomics.md

   <img src='/images/dce-mri-radiomics.png' alt="Radiomics analysis of DCE-MRI">
   <figcaption> Prostate specimen with histopathological tumor delineation (in red), B. k<sub>d</sub> dispersion map, and C. malignancy probability map for an example patient. <i>Taken from Fernandes, C.D. et al.  IEEE EMBC</i>.
 2021.  </figcaption>
 </figure>
-Motivated by this, we investigate whether a <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9630015" target="_blank">radiomic combination of spatial and temporal features extracted from DCE-MRI improved the detection of prostate cancer</a>.
+Motivated by this, we investigate whether a <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9630015" target="_blank">radiomic combination of spatial and temporal features extracted from DCE-MRI</a> improved the detection of prostate cancer.
 Our results show that a selected combination of quantitative spatial and temporal features extracted from DCE-MRI and incorporated in machine learning classifiers obtains a good diagnostic performance (AUC = 0.80-0.86) in distinguishing malignant from benign regions.

 ### Deep-learning for prostate zonal segmentation